tommysullivan/ts-injector/lib/test-portal/readme.md

     - Ability to indicate in Gherkin / Test Steps that things are manual so as to cause display of them and udpate of them to work
     - Ability to filter by statuses that are pertinent only to manul steps

-Visualizing Test Results over Time

-    - Have a way to at least list all the results in the official data store repository (wherever that is)
-    - Get the thing onto MapRDB, then use a web based drill client to visualize the data

 Running a Test

-    - Vary configuration from web UI
-    - Indicate you want to run a new test and get taken to screen that explains how to manually do it
+    - Ability to run new test (hardcoded at first) with web UI
+    - Ability to vary configuration from web UI
     - Can view current local gherkin test "dry run" and then click "Run" to run.
 Redirects to test result with "Refresh" button.
     - Can check which scenarios you want to run manually (they start off as all selected) - gotcha: scenario outlines?
     - Add "select / deselect all visible scenarios"